Weatherfield: Bessie Street Primary School

-Many of the characters in the programme attended Bessie Street as children – before and after the programme was invented.
+Many of the characters in the programme attended Bessie Street as children – before and after the programme was created and began broadcasting.
 These include Albert Tatlock (Jack Howarth), Ken Barlow (William Roache), Dennis Tanner (Philip Lowrie), Tracy Barlow (Kate Ford), Nick Tilsley (Ben Price), Sarah-Louise Platt (Tina O'Brien), David Platt (Jack P. Shepherd), Chesney Brown (Sam Aston), Bethany Platt (Lucy Fallon), Joshua Peacock (Benjamin Beresford), Amy Barlow (Elle Mulvaney), Simon Barlow (Alex Bain), Asha Alahan (Tanisha Gorey), Aadi Alahan (Zennon Ditchett) and Max Turner (Harry McDermott).

 Some characters have also worked there, notably Ken who took his first teaching job at Bessie Street in 1961, the year after the series began.
 He worked there intermittently until 1974.
 Esther Hayes (Daphne Oxenford), who lived at No. 5 Coronation Street until 1962, also worked as a teacher at the school.
 The role of lollipop man at Bessie Street has been held by Albert, Percy Sugden (Bill Waddington), Jack Duckworth (Bill Tarmey) and most recently Dennis and Malcolm Lagg (Robert Fyfe).
 The headteacher was Brian Packham (Peter Gunn), but he has been replaced.
 Melinda Calvert (Janet Dibley) is currently the headteacher of Bessie Street.

-Peter Barlow (Chris Gascoyne) goes to see his son, Simon, perform in the nativity play in December 2008; however, he is refused entry as he is drunk.
+Peter Barlow (Chris Gascoyne) goes to see his son, Simon, perform in the nativity play in December 2008; however, he is refused entry for being drunk.
 He fights his way through and ruins the play.
 In 2013, Kylie Platt (Paula Lane) arrives drunk at her son Max's nativity play and the Platt family is removed immediately when Kylie tries to drag Max off the stage.
 In June 2014, Kylie and her husband, David, are called in as Max has been disruptive during lessons.
 This later leads to him being diagnosed with ADHD.

 Coronation Street residents currently attending the school are Jack Webster (Kyran Bowes), Ruby Dobbs (Macy Alabi), Jake Windass (Bobby Bradshaw), Lily Platt (Brooke Malonie), and Joseph Brown (William Flanagan).